 I also selected U.S. History as one of my ninth-grade courses.
 This course covers a huge amount of material beginning with the Enlightenment and its influences on the formation of our country and continuing up through World War II.
 It covers this huge swath of history by taking a topical approach rather than attempting comprehensive coverage.
 Special lessons for this course have students dig deeper to prepare presentations on particular topics; while many of these are supposed to be oral presentations to a class group, they could be used for oral or written presentations by homeschoolers working on their own.
 Likewise, the many debate topics could also be used for the presentation of position papers or speeches rather than debates.

 The English course combines literature, grammar, vocabulary, and composition skills, but lessons themselves require no actual composition work.
 Composition assignments are in the Special Lessons.
 For literature, short stories and literary excerpts are used rather than complete novels so that all course components can be included within the lesson material.

 Power Homeschool courses have done a nice job coupling video lessons presented by excellent teachers with online student responses to ensure learning.
 Courses keep students engaged because teaching segments are short and questions follow immediately.
 Students have to pay attention to answer the questions.
-Courses are generally of high quality in spite of some shortcomings such as lack of cumulative review in math and lack of full lab activity options for high school science.
-Those looking for secular course material that aligns with national standards should find Power Homeschool an option well worth considering.
+In spite of some shortcomings such as lack of cumulative review in math and lack of full lab activity options for high school science, those looking for secular course material that aligns with national standards might find Power Homeschool an option worth considering.